 There are many symptoms other than a missed period which can be early signs of pregnancy.
 If you are experiencing some of these common symptoms then be sure to take your home pregnancy test to confirm and then follow it up with a visit to your GP.

-Morning sickness – Nausea or vomiting can occur very early into your pregnancy.
+Nausea or vomiting, described as Morning sickness, can occur very early into your pregnancy.
 The exact cause of morning sickness is not known and it can occur at any time of the day or night.

-Mood swings – if you are pregnant, your body will be going through a lot of changes already and your hormone imbalances may result in you feeling fine one minute and like crying the next.
+If you are pregnant, your body will be going through a lot of changes already.
+Your hormone imbalances may result in you feeling fine one minute and like crying the next.

-These are just some of the early signs of pregnancy that you might experience but it is important to take a pregnancy test to be sure.
+These are just some of the early signs of pregnancy that you might experience.
+However, it is important to take a pregnancy test to be sure.
 If you get a positive result be sure to contact your GP to have the news confirmed.